chaekob/Rope-Runners/README.md

 which means “gcc” commands aren't necessary for this process).

-5.Once Notepad++ is opened, click “File” then “Open” and navigate to the “RopeRunners.c” source file included in the GitHub submission.
+5.Once Notepad++ is opened, click “File” then “Open” and navigate to the “RopeRunners.c” source file included in this GitHub submission.
 Select it and click “Open”

 6.Once the source code is successfully opened in Notepad++, press “F6” or “Fn + F6” (depending on the keyboard) and the execute window should pop up.